 Dizziness is a common presentation to general practice and emergency departments, affecting 15-35% of the population, with a 12-month incidence of 3%.¹ Peripheral vestibular dysfunction is present in around 40% of dizzy patients.² Dizziness can be extremely frustrating and debilitating for patients, not to mention a challenge for clinicians eliciting a subjective experience that can be difficult to put into words.
 Is it a spinning sensation (vertigo), a feeling of imbalance (disequilibrium), or light-headedness (a sensation of giddiness), or more a sense of feeling faint (pre-syncope)?³ Having an approach that is likely to diagnose the most common causes, while also screening for rarer but more serious possibilities, is a vital skill.
-This article is focussed on an important component of the assessment of patients you suspect have true vertigo: the head impulse, nystagmus, test of skew examination (HINTS).
+This article is focussed on an important component of the assessment of patients you suspect have true vertigo: the HINTS examination.

 Vertigo specifically describes the sensation of illusory movement.
 It arises when the labyrinth, vestibular nerve, or central vestibular tracts of the brainstem are dysfunctional or damaged.
 Patients with vertigo may also present with nausea and vomiting, postural and gait instability, a tilt illusion (feeling that the environment is tilted), drop attacks (sensation of being pulled to the ground), spatial disorientation, or oscillopsia.4